ChainSwordCS/CHokiMod/README.md

 ## Build Instructions

 If you'd like to grab a nightly build, a CIA file that's updated nearly every commit is in the root directory of this repository.
-(CHmod.cia)
+(ChirunoMod.cia)

 I generally wouldn't recommend setting up a build environment unless you are contributing code to the project, etc.